ACH payments: How they work and how they help your business

 ACH payments have become an attractive option for businesses of any size because:

-• They have lower processing fees than other kinds of payment (other than cash payments).
+- They have one of the lowest processing fees of any kind of payment (other than cash payments).

 While affordable and convenient, ACH payments do have limitations:

-• ACH payments are processed in batches each day, meaning they may need more time to transfer between accounts (often in one to two business days, or the same business day with Same Day ACH).
+- ACH payments are processed in batches each day, meaning they may need more time to transfer between accounts (often between three and five business days).

-• Some institutions set daily and monthly caps on how much money you can move using ACH payments.
-The same-day ACH per transfer maximum limit is $1 million.
+- Some institutions set daily and monthly caps on how much money you can move using ACH payments.

-• Most banks don't allow ACH transfers to and from international bank accounts, but this might change.
+- Most banks don’t allow International ACH Transactions, or IATs, but this might change.

 Your business can expand its payment processing options by accepting ACH payments online, offering a time-saving convenience to customers and saving you money.
 To find out more, speak with a business banker to see whether ACH payments can help your bottom line.